Registered: 1270185478 Posts: 15,922

 The teachers union is running anti charter school ads on the radio in SoCal.
 Trying to scare people that the Walton family is supporting charter schools and they are friends with the Koch’s and Trump.

 They never mention they are against charter schools because they can’t cintrol them.
-It’s always fear that the dems try to play on with the low info. __________________ #SCOTUS x two Fresh has rings.
-Ask him to tell you about them
+It’s always fear that the dems try to play on with the low info. __________________ 2020 gonna be flossy af. #SCOTUS x two + No idea what you are talking about.
+I click it and read it

 Reply with quote #214